method-inc/categorizr.js/README.md

 ## Roadmap

-* Get Brett Jankord’s blessing on the port.
+* Get Brett Jankord’s feedback on the project.
-* Tests and community feedback
+* Functional tests and community feedback.
+* UA and device testing.
-* Integration with Modernizr
+* Research integration with Modernizr.
-* Integration with node.js and express
+* Integration with node.js and express.

 ## Committing

 Edit `src/*.js` files.
 Run `make` in terminal.

-You’ll need the devDependencies and installed for smoosh.
+You’ll need the devDependencies installed for [smoosh.